-The Unofficial FRC Mechanism Encyclopedia — A page containing video examples of a bunch of FRC, FTC, and VEX mechanisms categorized by type.
+The Unofficial FRC Mechanism Encyclopedia — A page containing video examples of a bunch of FRC and FTC mechanisms categorized by type.

 SDP-SI Timing Belt and Pulley Handbook* — A detailed handbook about belts and pulleys.
 Some of the things mentioned also apply to chain.